vboyev-MSFT/defender-docs/CloudAppSecurityDocs/protect-google-workspace.md

     1. Upload the P12 **Certificate** file that you saved earlier.

-    1. Enter email of your **Google Workspace Super Admin**.
+    1. Enter the email address of your **Google Workspace Super Admin**.
-       - Deploying with an account that is not a Google Workspace Super Admin will lead to failure in the API test and does not allow Defender for Cloud Apps to correctly function.
-We request specific scopes so even as Super Admin, MDA is still limited.
+        Deploying with an account that is not a Google Workspace Super Admin will lead to failure in the API test and does not allow Defender for Cloud Apps to correctly function.
+We request specific scopes so even as Super Admin, Defender for Cloud Apps is still limited.

     1. If you have a Google Workspace Business or Enterprise account, select the check box.
 For information about which features are available in Defender for Cloud Apps for Google Workspace Business or Enterprise, see [Enable instant visibility, protection, and governance actions for your apps](enable-instant-visibility-protection-and-governance-actions-for-your-apps.md).